qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

    or rename layer styles.
    For both vector and raster layers, you can choose which style categories to copy/paste.
    Choose :guilabel:`All Style Categories` or one of the available categories, depending on the layer type.
-   Note that that the :guilabel:`Symbology` and :guilabel:`Rendering` categories are always copied thogether.
+   Note that for raster layers, the :guilabel:`Symbology` and :guilabel:`Rendering` categories are always copied together.

 .. _store_style: